 Alan describes his role as project based; coordinating sub consultants and the internal team to make sure everything is delivered on time, on budget and to the highest possible quality.

-Alan is a senior associate and head of building surveying, a role he shares with Chris Kemp.
+Alan is an associate director and head of building surveying.

 Alan, tell us an interesting fact that no one knows about you

 I’ve been converting a Grade II listed chapel into a family home since 2012 and it’s been featured on TV.
 A film crew from the BBC followed me around for a year and it was aired back in 2014.